pybash1/py_everything/docs/source/py_everything.mensuration.rst

     :param float side2: Side 2 of the triangle
     :returns float perimeter: Perimeter of the triangle

-.. method:: areaCirc(radius)
+.. function:: areaCirc(radius)

     Function to find the area of a circle

     :param float radius: Radius of the circle
     :returns float area: Area of the circle

-.. method:: circumferenceCirc(radius)
+.. function:: circumferenceCirc(radius)

     Function to find the circumference of a circle

     :param float radius: Radius of the circle
     :returns float area: Circumference of the circle

-.. method:: volCyl(radius, height)
+.. function:: volCyl(radius, height)

     Functio to find the volume of a cylinder